 “We have nowhere else to go.
 The reason we don’t want to go to shelters is because they’re not safe and they split you and your husband up.
 It’s not what we prefer.
 We prefer to have privacy,” said Stephanie Abbott to Fox 5.
 Others claimed that there are violence and hygiene issues in shelters.

 In December of 2015, Utah tried a different theory to try to help the homeless population.
-Called Housing First, the concept places people in homes before handling issues such as mental illness and addiction.
+Called Housing First, the concept places people in homes before handling issues such as mental illness and prescription drug addiction treatment.

 The original model works to handle complex issues first before housing individuals, but for many, it was hard to focus on improving their mental health while still living on the streets.
-According to National Public Radio, the theory worked and in 2015, the chronically homeless population dropped by 91 percent.
+According to Stop Overdose Illinois, the theory worked and in 2015, the chronically homeless population dropped by 91 percent.
 Let’s hope Bowser can ensure change.